-The Bledington Music Festival is an annual music event which takes place over three summer evenings in the beautiful Cotswolds.
-We play host to top class performers from all over the world.
+The Bledington Music Festival is an annual music event that takes place over three summer evenings in the beautiful Cotswolds.
+We play host to top-class performers from all over the world.

 We are also big supporters of Music in Education, you can find out more about how the musicians take the time to interact and introduce and enrich the musicality in students of Bledington School.

 It is with heavy hearts that the Festival Committee has decided they have no option but to postpone the Festival for another year.
 The need for social distancing is likely to stay with us for some while and it would not be economical to reduce the possible audience to the extent that this would be possible.
 The musicians have all been consulted and have agreed that this is the only thing to do.
 Anyone who purchased tickets for 2020 may retain them for 2022 or, if you require a refund this can be arranged.